isomerpages/moe-eliasparkpri/_others/Sexuality Education.md

 8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents may opt their children out of Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.

 9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable&nbsp;here:&nbsp;[2022 SEd letter.pdf](/files/2022%20SEd%20letter.pdf)
+This form will be distributed to parents at the start of the year and is also downloadable&nbsp;here:&nbsp; [Moe Sexuality Education In Schools_OPT Out Form 2023]()

 The completed opt-out form is to be submitted by 3 February 2023..

 10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at 65844393 for discussion or to seek clarification about the school’s sexuality education programme.